cbrun/cbrun.github.io/_posts/2007-01-01-Twitter-Archive-all.md

 ----

 > RT @bcombemale: The demo is crowded at Futur en Seine to use MDE for Sustainability!
-Cc @DiverSE_inria @obeo_fr
+Cc @DiverSE_inria [Obeo](https://www.obeosoft.com/)
 >
 > ![]({{ site.url }}/media/609326177602433024-CHS-wUXWgAAWRVw.jpg)